VEckardt/IntegrityDocs/README.md

 ```
 SET IC_HOME=C:\Integrity\ILMClient11
 ```
-- In case of any performance issue based on too many data in Integrity, you can also disable certain object types from beeing scanned, such as
+- In case of any performance issue based on too many data in Integrity, you can also disable certain object types from being scanned, such as
 ```
 --noIMProjects:       disable Workflows & Documents Main Projects scan and output
 --noSIProjects:       disable Config Management Main Projects scan and output